 Page loaded at 2018/06/22 10:58:30 UTC.

 Plot selectionR4989 - Orono, Maine || R35E7 - Poland, Maine || RCB43 - Williamstown, Massachusetts

 Currently viewing plots for: AM.R4989.00.SHZ

 Search for a specific time and location in the data archive.

-Spectrogram of the past five minutes (unfiltered):A plot of energy density over time.
-Spectrogram color units are dimensionless.
+Spectrogram of the past five minutes (unfiltered):A plot of energy density at given frequencies over time.
+Spectrogram z-axis (color) units are dimensionless.